corgi-in-tights/saber-assistant/devlog/day-1.md

 Monday, June 30, 2025.

-Started a small devlog to help keep track of my thoughts (among other things), this project is a lot more.. thinking than coding.
+This project is a lot more.. thinking than coding.
 Physical notebook ran out of space.
 Lol.

 I've been trying to build my own Alexa-esque assistant pretty much, this project is something I was gonna get around to anyways, decided to make a public library out of it.
 Essentially: